What is the best laptop or notebook?

 If you’re searching for a new laptop and aren’t sure which model represents the best deal, read on to discover our list of top picks.

-We’ve assembled a list of laptops to suit every budget and need, whether you’re a student, a gamer or a videographer who wants an absolute powerhouse machine.
+We’ve assembled a list of laptops to suit every budget and need, whether you’re a student or a videographer who wants an absolute powerhouse machine.

 We’ve summarised our pick of best laptops below and you can also scroll down to find our in-depth reviews of the best 10.